 An action or proceeding by you to enforce an obligation, duty or right arising under this Agreement or by law with respect to your account(s) or any account service(s) must be commenced within one (1) year after the cause of action accrues.Back to Top

-We may monitor and record any telephone conversation with you at any time without further notice to you, as allowed by law.
+We may monitor and record any telephone conversation or online chat with you at any time without further notice to you, as allowed by law.
 You consent in advance to any such monitoring or recording.
 We may record video of our premises including all activity and transactions.
 The decision to record any conversation or premises shall be solely at our discretion and we shall have no liability for doing so or failing to do so.
-Any such audio or video recordings are our exclusive property.Back to Top
+Any such audio or video recordings, or chat transcripts, are our exclusive property.Back to Top

 We reserve the right to waive or delay the enforcement of any of the terms of this Agreement with respect to any transaction, any series of transactions with you, or any bank product.
 Any such waiver or delay will not affect our right to enforce any of our rights with respect to other customers or to enforce any of our rights with respect to later transactions with you and is not sufficient to modify the terms and conditions of this Agreement.
 For example, our payment of overdrafts on your account does not waive our right to return items or other debits for insufficient funds.
 If a fee is waived because of a certain condition, for example, your participation in a package account product or private banking, the fee may be assessed without notice upon termination of that condition or because the condition no longer qualifies for a fee waiver.Back to Top